 Subsequently, we have noticed some tent caterpillar damage on blue plums, cherry plums and juneberries.
 These are Eastern Tent Caterpillars.
 They form webbed "tents," which are commonly seen in roadside trees.
 We monitor during the spring.
 When we see tents, we use a hand propane torch to burn the tent, eggs and caterpillars.
 Its quick and rewarding, but weekly monitoring is key!

-n the late summer and fall of 2012, we noticed some leaf curling in the Ranch elderberries in particular.
+In the late summer and fall of 2012, we noticed some leaf curling in the Ranch elderberries in particular.
 These were identified as eriophyid mites, which are microscopic pests that can cause cupping and crinkling of the foliage.
 Severe infestations can destroy florets and young fruit.
-The mites are believed to overwinter under buds and bud scales on above-ground portions of the plant (see our "Resources" section for Growing and Marketing Elderberries in Missouri).
+The mites are believed to overwinter under buds and bud scales on above-ground portions of the plant.
 We practice prevention by removing all prunings from the field.

 We also applied beneficial nematodes (sourced from Peaceful Valley) in the fall of 2012.
 These nematodes attack the larval stages of soil-dwelling pests by entering their prey through body openings and releasing bacteria that kills its host within 48 hours.
 Nematodes also work against Japanese beetles, which we have seen in our fields and has become a problem for other local growers, particularly grape producers.